mindyng/mindyng.github.io/_posts/2024-01-01-Sentiment-Analysis-On-L-L-M-Chatbots.md

 # Motivation

-It is not a surprise that OpenAI's ChatGPT was a highlight in 2023 ever since its release in November 2022.
+It was not a surprise that OpenAI's ChatGPT was a highlight in 2023 ever since its release in November 2022.
 I am a subscriber to Daliana Liu's Newsletter, The Data Scientist's Diary.
-In one of her blog posts called "Data scientists' role in the age of LLMs (Large Language Models)" she said that even though LLM seems to be a threat to the DS profession, there actually is a need for DS to measure LLM's performance.
-This was reassuring since it seemed like LLM's/Generative AI are taking over the world.
+In one of her blog posts called _"Data scientists' role in the age of LLMs (Large Language Models)"_ she said that even though LLMs seems to be a threat to the Data Scientist (DS) profession, there actually is a need for DS to measure LLMs' performance.
+This was reassuring since it seemed like LLMs/Generative AI are taking over the world.

 And as a Data Scientist, [defining metrics](https://data-chef.notion.site/Metric-Overview-fe3202bb07624dde85d2d1d8aee3fc8d) are key to ensuring that a business is aligned with its mission statement defined through metrics of success.